boazsade/json_parser/README.md

 	}]
 }
 ```
-Please note that in the case of arrys it is using an empty tag name for it.
+Please note that in the case of arrays it is using an empty tag name for it.